Saccha/Saccha/README.md

 # ⭐ 𝖂𝖊𝖑𝖈𝖔𝖒𝖊 𝖙𝖔 𝖒𝖞 𝖕𝖗𝖔𝖋𝖎𝖑𝖊 ⭐
 ## ⭐ Hi my name is Sabrina but you can call me Saccha ⭐

+## Here are some ideas to get you started:

+- 🌱 I’m currently learning Back-end and Front-end
+- 👯 I’m looking to collaborate on with anyone on any project
+- 💬 Ask me about everything
+- ⚡ Fun fact: I play any style of game, I love orchids and also study in the arts area drawing in the traditional way and the digital way

 <p align="center">
 <img src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/python/python.png" alt="Python" height="40" style="vertical-align:top; margin:4px">
 <img src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png" alt="Javascript" height="40" style="vertical-align:top; margin:4px">